PabloHermun/music_listening/README.md

 ## 📊 Main Findings

 - **Springfield** shows a higher overall volume of music plays.
-- **Shelbyville** listeners tend to prefer genres like *hip-hop*, while *electronic music* is more popular in Springfield.
-- Both cities share similar peak listening hours, especially in the evening.
 - Weekends tend to show increased activity, particularly in Springfield.

 > The full conclusions are available at the end of the notebook.